1968 Summer Olympics: Olympic torch relay

 The 1968 torch relay recreated the route taken by Christopher Columbus to the New World, journeying from Greece through Italy and Spain to San Salvador Island, Bahamas, and then on to Mexico.
 American sculptor James Metcalf, an expatriate in Mexico, won the commission to forge the Olympic torch for the 1968 Summer Games.

 Visual identity

 The logo is viewed as a Mexican cultural icon.
+Inspired by the Olympic rings symbol, the five circles are incorporated into the year number 68 and unified with the word Mexico.
+The radiating parallel lines were extended to fit the poster format.
+This graphic design was printed in various vibrant colors.
 It was the subject of dispute between American designer Lance Wyman and Mexican architect Pedro Ramírez Vázquez over who originated the graphic concepts.
 Architect Eduardo Terrazas also worked under Ramirez's direction to develop the concept.
 A pink chacmool jaguar, which was sold in souvenir shops, is considered an unofficial mascot.
 The dove of peace was also a symbol of the Games, which was appropriated by student protesters with a bayonet piercing it.